-The Company pays the Manager a quarterly management fee, calculated and payable quarterly in arrears, equal to the product of one quarter of the 1.5% Management Fee Annual Rate and the stockholders' equity, adjusted as set forth in the Management Agreement as of the end of such fiscal quarter.
-The Company relies on resources of Freedom Mortgage to provide the Manager with the necessary resources to conduct Company operations.
-For further discussion regarding the Management Fee, see Note 7.
+The Company pays the Manager a quarterly management fee, calculated and payable quarterly in arrears, equal to the product of one quarter of the 1.5% management fee annual rate and the stockholders' equity, adjusted as set forth in the Management Agreement as of the end of such fiscal quarter.
+The Manager relies on resources of Freedom Mortgage to provide the Manager with the necessary resources to conduct the Company operations.
+For further discussion regarding the management fee, see Note 7.